VectorInstitute/FLorist/README.md

 - Server Address: `florist-server:8080` (or any other port between 8080-8200)
 - Redis Address: `florist-redis:6379`
-- Client Address: `florist-client:8001` (or any other port that you have started the client with)
+- Client Address: `florist-client:8001`

+> [!NOTE]
+> If you have more than one client running, you can add another client
+> using the UI controls and use the service name and port you have started
+> your client under.
+For example, if you have used the service name
+> `florist-client-2` and the port `8002`, you should fill up in the client
+> address as `florist-client-2:8002`.

 Please also refer to te screenshot below for a sample configuration: